hjs-spec/.github/profile/README.md

 JEP-Profiles define optional interoperability with DID/VC, X.509, OAuth/OIDC, RATS, Local IAM, HJS, JAC, blockchain anchors, and AI actor contexts.

 JEP-Conformance defines schemas, signed vectors, invalid cases, reference validators, and conformance classes.

+### JEP API

+**JEP API** is a JEP v0.6 API implementation seed.

+It provides a small FastAPI service for:

+* creating JEP-Core events;
+* verifying JEP-Core events;
+* generating JEP-style event hashes;
+* producing JEP-style validation results;
+* demonstrating Ed25519 signing and verification;
+* demonstrating detached JWS Compact Serialization shape;
+* demonstrating `ext` / `ext_crit`;
+* demonstrating TTL and digest-only privacy extensions.

+JEP API does **not** define a new protocol.
+It does **not** replace JEP-Core, JEP-Profiles, or JEP-Conformance.
+It is an implementation seed and demo service for the JEP v0.6 event layer.

 ### HJS